 Gili non-contact biosensor system received De Novo clearance this week.
-The contactless optical device for monitoring biometrics, made by the Israel based company continuse-biometrics (CU-BX) holds tremendous promise in the area of wellness monitoring in diverse settings.
+The contactless optical device for monitoring biometrics, made by the Israel-based company continuse-biometrics (CU-BX), holds tremendous promise in wellness monitoring in diverse settings.

 CU-BX sensors are currently being marketed for vehicle manufacturers.

-The current CU-BX contact-free sensor captures a vehicle driver’s heart rate, respiratory rate and heart rate variability then applies patented algorithms to analyze key driver comfort, safety and well-being attributes such as fatigue, stress and thermal comfort.
+The current CU-BX contact-free sensor captures a vehicle driver’s heart rate, respiratory rate, and heart rate variability.
+It then applies patented algorithms to analyze key driver comfort, safety, and well-being attributes such as fatigue, stress, and thermal comfort.

 The company’s Patented nano-vibration motion detection provides the most accurate solution to measure key vitals, stress & overall well-being indicators.

 Gili’s non-contact biosensor system has also undergone clinical trials.
 A trial was launched in 2019 to study the efficacy of this novel platform that could be used in physician’s offices and other health facilities.